MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-voice-channel.md

 ## Migrate skill-based configuration

 If skill-based routing rulesets are used in your unified routing setup, perform the steps outlined in [Migrate data for skill-based routing](migrate-config-data-for-records.md#migrate-configuration-for-skill-based-routing-rulesets).
-Make sure to adjust any filtering fetch xml appropriately for SMS.
+Make sure to adjust any filtering fetch xml appropriately for voice.

 ## Migrate configuration capacity profiles